acuppy/speaking-proposals/proposals/mechanically-confident.md

 ### Abstract

-The idea that confidence is _solely the result positive self-talk_ is circular: If I believed in my ability to talk myself up, I would.
+The idea that confidence is _solely the result of positive self-talk_ is circular: If I believed in my ability to talk myself up, I would.
 But if I did, I wouldn't need to talk myself up.
 It's not as simple as having faith.

 There's a thread amongst _all_ peak performers and skilled practitioners: specific habits, routines, and processes that wrap uncertainty and create confidence.
 Oscar-winning actors rehearse, pro-drivers do laps, chefs prep.